cottonpup/obsidian-vault/Literature Notes/Hosting.md

 data center -> temperature control, backup systems, fire suppression, high level of physical security

-When you are hosting, What you are actually purchasing is the physi
+When you are hosting, What you are actually purchasing is the physical disk space on the server.

 ---
 # References